gaehlerm/SoftwareEngineering/README.md

 Constructors and destructors are very special methods.
 The constructor is called once every time an object is created.
 This has severe consequences that many software developers are not aware of.
 Most notably, writing tests can become nearly impossible if the constructor contains too much logic or has side effects.
 The author of the code may have assumed that there would be only one class instance and planned accordingly.
 This might be true in his particular part of the code he wrote.
 However, his assumption might break down when writing unit tests [section unit tests].
 When creating objects, it is important to ensure that they can exist independently without any interactions between them.
 Otherwise, your tests will become very fragile.

 Therefore, always ensure that the usage of a constructor is foolproof.
 A constructor should be as simple as possible.
 Every action performed by a constructor, such as allocating memory or opening a file, must be reversed by the destructor.
 This constructor/destructor pair is the only way to guarantee that all effects of the constructor are undone.
 This also means that you should not define a counter in the constructor unless the effect is undone in the destructor.
-Preferably, your code follows the rule of zero: do not define any custom constructors or destructors.
+Preferably, your code follows the "rule of zero" [effective C++, Scott Meyers]: do not define any custom constructors or destructors.
 Leave this to the compiler.
 It will make your code much easier. [https://youtu.be/9BM5LAvNtus?t=2438]

 The following code creates a counter for the class instances.
 It looks neat and it might be useful to have such a counter at times.
 However, it will be challenging to test this counter.
 Every time you add a new test case or change the order of the tests, the counter values will change.
 When you change the order of test execution, your tests will break.